dobriak/dobriak-hugo/content/post/docker-registry-marathonlb-dcos.md

 ```

 ### Bonus 1: Using this setup from Jenkins running on DC/OS
-In Part 2 of this blog series, we will spin up a Jenkins instance and have it use our set up to build, push, and pull images from our private repository.
+In [Part 2]({{< relref "jenkins-marathonlb-dcos.md" >}}) of this blog series, we will spin up a Jenkins instance and have it use our set up to build, push, and pull images from our private registry.

 ### Bonus 2: Using Let's Encrypt certificates
 Let's Encrypt issues free TLS certificates with 90 days validity.
 In Part 3 of this blog series, we will see how we can automate this process to keep our private docker repo safe.